mttschltz/kittythinks/content/food-security-part-ii.md

 Another optimist, the late Hans Rosling, a physician and speaker who described himself as a possibilist and disliked the optimist label, concurred with Lomborg's view in the matter of population.
 He, too, did not believe in an exponential growth spurt.
 Rosling's example is Bangladesh: in the seventies, the average Bangladeshi woman had 5 children; in 2013, when Rosling gave his talk titled _Don't Panic: The Truth About Population³_, it was down to 2.5.
 He explains that the population increase is predicted to level off at around 10 billion, but that the number of _children_ born to a woman will actually continue to stagnate at the level of the year 2000: at 2 per woman.
 By the year 2100, Rosling predicts that 4 billion people will live in Africa, 5 billion in Asia/Oceania, and only 1 billion each in Europe (with Russia) and the Americas.

 He acknowledges that it will be hard to have all those new people live well - especially in Africa.
 But he is optimistic.
-He points to the great advances in healthcare
+He points to the great advances in healthcare, slow but steady progress in the economic landscapes, and lastly, he points to the untapped potential of African agriculture.

+> _\[...] agricultural yields in Africa are just a fraction of what they could be with better technology, and Africa's rivers are barely tapped for irrigation.
+One day Africa could hum with combine Harvesters and tractors and grow food for many more billions._